 INTRODUCTION

 Human activity has directly affected half of the earth’s ice-free land surface, with approximately 40% of land now dedicated to agricultural crops or pasture (GEF 2012).
 The re

 sulting expansion of degraded and deforested lands has important implications for long-term conservation of wildlife (Daily et al. 2001).
-But increasingly, attention is being paid to maximizing the conservation value of agricultural lands (Vandermeer and Perfecto 1997, Petit and Petit 2003), with investigations seeking to understand how birds respond to changes in land use in the agricultural matrix (Daily et al. 2001, Hughes et al. 2002, Sekercioglu et al. 2002).
+But increasingly, attention is being paid to maximizing the conservation value of agricultural lands (Vandermeer and Perfecto 1997, Petit and Petit 2003), with investigations seeking to understand how birds respond to changes in land use in the agricultural matrix surrounding mature forest (Daily et al. 2001, Hughes et al. 2002, Sekercioglu et al. 2002).
 Several studies have shown that tropical forest birds are not entirely isolated from the agricultural matrix (Greenberg et al. 1997, Daily et al. 2001, Sekercioglu et al. 2007), and that this matrix may provide an important buffer between forested reserves and other, more intensive anthropogenic land uses (Lynagh and Urich 2002).
 The conservation of biodiversity, and even the functioning of national parks and reserves as repositories of species diversity, is thus increasingly seen to be dependent upon how we manage agricultural landscapes (Vandermeer and Perfecto 1997, Daily et al. 2001, Green et al. 2005, Sekercioglu et al. 2007).

 As a component of the agricultural matrix, pastures are one of the most abundant agricultural habitats worldwide, but the potential conservation value of pastures has been generally overlooked (Harvey et al. 2006).
 Abandoned pastures also represent one of our best opportunities for restoration of forests, especially when some remnant tree cover has been retained.
 Shifting agricultural priorities and economic markets, as well as widespread slash-and-burn agricultural practices, can result in local or landscape-scale abandonment of pastures, resulting in a patchwork of pastures, scrub and early-successional regeneration within the agricultural matrix (Harvey et al. 2006).
 Studies have documented presence/absence or behavioral attributes of birds in scrub or agricultural habitats (Johnson and Sherry 2001, Komar 2006), but few researchers have evaluated the conservation value of regenerating pastures, and the employment of avian survival or other demographic variables in these studies is seldom realized despite its importance in assessing habitat quality for birds (but see Wunderle and Latta 2000, Johnson et al. 2006).